AlexandreWadoux/non_stationary_variance_kriging/README.md

 Here is a brief introduction on the utilities for each script.

+- **"/1 Install the variography package"** You can download variography.zip and install it through R.

-- **"/1 Load the likelihood"** You must save and download the likelihood.R script.
+- **"/2 Load the likelihood"** You must download and save the likelihood.R script.
 This is then loaded in the main.R script.

-- **"/2 Run main.R"** You can run main.R after installing the necessary packages.
+- **"/3 Run main.R"** You can run main.R after installing the necessary packages.

 For more information, please contact [Alexandre Wadoux](http://wadoux.org/).